-- 21. A wilful or negligent breach of any of the provisions of this policy will constitute a disciplinary offence to be dealt with in accordance with the College's disciplinary procedure.
-It may be treated as gross misconduct resulting in immediate dismissal. - 22.
+- 23. A wilful or negligent breach of any of the provisions of this policy will constitute a disciplinary offence to be dealt with in accordance with the College's disciplinary procedure.
+It may be treated as gross misconduct resulting in immediate dismissal. - 24.
 As far as associated persons are concerned, a breach of this policy could lead to the suspension or termination of any relevant contract, sub-contract or other agreement.

-Monitoring Compliance
+MONITORING COMPLIANCE

-23. The Bursar has lead responsibility for ensuring compliance with this Policy and will review its contents on a regular basis.
-He will be responsible for monitoring its effectiveness and will provide regular reports in this regard to the Governors of the College who have overall responsibility for ensuring the Policy complies with the College's legal and ethical obligations.
+- 25. The Bursar has lead responsibility for ensuring compliance with this Policy and will review its contents on a regular basis.
+He will be responsible for monitoring its effectiveness and will provide regular reports in this regard to the Governors of the College who have overall responsibility for ensuring the Policy complies with the College's legal and ethical obligations. - 26.
+Third Parties.
+The College will provide a copy of this policy to all agents with whom it has a business relationship and also to all agents who send students to St. Clare's.
+In common with the College's Anti-Bribery Policy, it is to be appended to all contracts with agents (this applies to both new contracts and renewed contracts). - 27.
+Training.
+The college will provide relevant training to all employees who deal with monetary transactions and could be affected by this policy.

-Third parties

-24. The College will provide a copy of this policy to all agents with whom it has a business relationship and also to all agents who send students to St. Clare's with effect from 1 April 2016.
-In common with the College's Anti-Bribery Policy, it is to be appended to all contracts with agents (this applies to both new contracts and renewed contracts).

-Training

-25. The college will provide relevant training to all employees who deal with monetary transactions and could be affected by this policy.
 The College's zero tolerance approach to accepting transactions that may be construed as contravening anti-money laundering legislation must be communicated to all business partners at the outset of the business relationship with them and as appropriate thereafter.

-Record Keeping

-26. Records will be kept in accordance with the General Data Protection Regulation (GDPR) and relevant legislation.
+28. Record Keeping.
+Records will be kept in accordance with the General Data Protection Regulation (GDPR) and relevant legislation.
 Please refer to the Employee Privacy Notice and the Retention of Records Policy.